yousaiditchewie/yousaiditchewie-v2/src/pages/blog/what-musicians-need-to-know-about-taxes.md

 ## Musicians affected by the 2020 Nashville Tornado:

 You may be wondering how this affects your taxes, so let me break it down for you.
 You can’t deduct damaged instruments or gear on your taxes _this_ year, but you can when you file your taxes _next_ year.
-Here's a guide to filing for <a href="https://www.hrblock.com/tax-center/irs/forms/form-4684/" target="_blank" rel="noopener noreferrer">theft and casualty losses</a>.
+Here's a guide to filing for <a href="https://www.hrblock.com/tax-center/irs/forms/form-4684/" target="_blank" rel="noopener ">theft and casualty losses</a>.

-If you found this information helpful, subscribe to my newsletter below, and follow me on <a href="https://www.instagram.com/yousaiditchewie" target="_blank" rel="noopener noreferrer">Instagram</a>.
+If you found this information helpful, subscribe to my newsletter below, and follow me on <a href="https://www.instagram.com/jacob_on_drums" target="_blank" rel="noopener ">Instagram</a>.